- Home

 Your health care team

-Your GP will probably arrange the first tests if you have symptoms.
+Your GP will arrange the first tests to assess your symptoms.
 If these tests do not rule out cancer, you will usually be referred to a specialist called a gynaecological oncologist.
-The gynaecological oncologist will arrange further tests, perform any recommended surgery and consider treatment options.
+The specialist will arrange further tests.

-Often the treatment options will be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
+If ovarian cancer is diagnosed, the specialist will consider treatment options.
+Often these will be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
 During and after treatment, you will see a range of health professionals who specialise in different aspects of your care.

 Health professionals you may see